 Guidance for homeowners and businesses affected by natural disasters

-The following information on the NSW planning system has been prepared to assist homeowners and businesses to understand what approvals may be required for their rebuild.
+We have prepared this guide to help homeowners and businesses understand what approvals they need for their rebuild.

 Is approval required?

-Yes, all fully constructed dwellings (with occupation certificate) that require rebuilding will require approval.
+Yes, all fully constructed dwellings (with an occupation certificate) that need rebuilding require approval.

 Where should you start?

-Local development is the most common type of development in NSW, with projects ranging from home extensions to medium sized commercial, retail and industrial development.
+Local development is the most common type of development in NSW.

-If the application meets certain criteria (identified in the State Policy for exempt and complying development), it can be determined by a certifier (council or an accredited certifier) and approval can be issued within 20 days.
+If your proposal fully meets specific development standards (identified in the State Policy for exempt and complying development), the certifying authority (a council or accredited certifier) can approve it, so you won’t need to lodge a full development application.
+Approval will be issued within 20 days.

-There are also development standards that prevent certain types of complying development from being carried out on flood prone land.
+Some development standards also prevent certain types of complying development on flood-prone land.

 Exempt development – no council approval needed